 Because this is the most powerful graphics card AMD has released in years, it had to rethink the cooler.
-The blower-style cooler on the Radeon RX 5700 XT just wouldn't cut it on a graphics card of this caliber, so AMD opted for a 2.5-slot triple fan option.
+The blower-style cooler on the card in our AMD Radeon RX 5700 XT review just wouldn't cut it on a graphics card of this caliber, so AMD opted for a 2.5-slot triple fan option.
 This is why temperatures stay manageable under default settings, and if you want to dive into something like MSI Afterburner, you can get even better temperatures out of it by messing around with the fan curve.

-There's also a good assortment of outputs on the Radeon RX 6800.
+There's also a good assortment of outputs on the Radeon RX 6800 XT.
 You get two DisplayPort, one HDMI 2.1 and USB-C, which should cover basically any modern display on the market.
 We're just thankful AMD didn't drop USB-C like Nvidia did.
 For power, there are two 8-pin power connectors at the back of the card.

 The AMD Radeon RX 6800 XT looks very much like a capital-g Gaming product.
 The side of the graphics card, what you'll actually see when it's mounted in your PC case, is all black with red trim and the Radeon logo in white lettering – lettering which lights up red, obviously.

 The front of the graphics card has a silver strip which surrounds the three fans, each of which has an 'R' logo, which stands for Radeon.
 On the back, that silver strip is wider, and leaves the back of the GPU exposed through the backplate, something that doesn't exactly scream "premium," but ultimately doesn't matter much.